 There can be a multitude of different labels when it comes to addiction and recovery.
 Individuals always end up being labeled as something during the course of addiction or treatment, whether it be addict, alcoholic, drug addict, druggie, etc.

 The trouble with addiction as a condition is that there is often a flood of labels placed on a person.
 For instance, the typical beginning of Alcoholics Anonymous (AA), or Narcotics Anonymous (NA) is the person announcing their name and that they are an addict.

 The large trouble with labels like these is that they can immediately stigmatize addiction and bring about preconceptions in the eyes of the person, friends and family, and the overall society.
-It can begin to cause the person to have preconceptions about themselves, or bring feelings of self-loathing or shame into the equation, which are no good for an individual in recovery.
+It can begin to cause the person to have preconceptions about themselves, or bring feelings of self-loathing or shame into the equation, which is no good for an individual in recovery.
 These can, in fact, be relapse triggers if they are not properly addressed or handled.

 Addiction Rehab and Recovery Without Labels